Learn to Hunt

 Six newly constructed, year-round cabins are now available for reservation.
 These two bedroom cabins have a queen sized bed, a table and chairs, and a futon.
 Each kitchen contains basic appliances, including a refrigerator, a microwave, a toaster, and a stove.
 All of the cabins have a restroom with a shower.
 They also have a large deck with four Adirondack style chairs.
 Cabin users should bring their own bedding, towels, and any other camping supplies.
 Reservations can be made for these cabins on the Iowa State Parks reservation website.

 Lake Darling has a large and well equipped campground.
-A total of 80 campsites are present, including electrical hookups and full hookups.
+It includes electrical hookups and full hookups.
 The campground has 2 modern rest room buildings, as well as a conveniently located trailer dumping station.
 Advance campsite reservations can be made online through the park reservation system.
 One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 There is playground equipment in the campground.

 Lake Activities (swimming, boating, fishing)

 The beach at Lake Darling is a fun spot for swimmers and sunbathers, young and old.
 There is a new playground in the beach area.

 Lake Darling is a popular boating lake for both power and non-power boats.
 There are boat rental opportunities through park staff.
 Any size motor may be operated on Lake Darling at "no wake" speeds.